EB-DS/AIML-505-Generative-AI/README.md

 ## Software and Technologies

-The course uses the following technologies throughout the workshops and residency activities:
+The course uses the following technologies and tools throughout the workshops:

 - Python
 - Jupyter Notebook